Group approximation in Cayley topology and coarse geometry, Part I: Coarse embeddings of amenable groups: Abstract

 \section{Abstract}

-Objective of this series is to study metric geometric properties of coarse disjoint union of Cayley graphs.
-We employ the Cayley topology and observe connection between large scale structure of metric spaces and group properties of Cayley limit points.
-In this part I, we prove that a coarse disjoint union has property A of G. Yu if and only if all Cayley limit groups are amenable.
-As an application, we construct a coarse disjoint union of finite special linear groups which has property A but is of very poor compression into all uniformly convex Banach spaces.
+The objective of this series is to study metric geometric properties of (coarse) disjoint unions of amenable Cayley graphs.
+We employ the Cayley topology and observe connections between large scale structure of metric spaces and group properties of Cayley accumulation points.
+In this Part I, we prove that a disjoint union has property A of G. Yu if and only if all groups appearing as Cayley accumulation points in the space of marked groups are amenable.
+As an application, we construct two disjoint unions of finite special linear groups (and unimodular linear groups) with respect to two systems of generators that look similar such that one has property A and the other does not admit (fibred) coarse embeddings into any Banach space with non-trivial type (for instance, any uniformly convex Banach space).